Roles & Permissions

 The permission keys

-There are ten permission keys.
-Seven of them show up as defaults on one or more roles; three are explicit-grant-only — no role includes them, so a member only ever gets them if you check the box in the member editor.
+There are twenty-one permission keys.
+Eight of them show up as defaults on one or more roles; thirteen are explicit-grant-only — no role includes them, so a member only ever gets them from an explicit grant.

 Permission key What it allows In which role by default